luisfilipefa/Async-WebDir-Enum/README.md

 ## Misc

 Like I said, this was just a simple project to learn how to use asyncio and aiohttp.
-If you would like to contribute with something, please, feel free to open an issue.